UnknownUser95/Personallogger/README.md

 The time stamp of each logger as well as the colour of each level can be customized or disabled.

 To log anything either call the log method and specify the level or call the method named after a level.
-For all levels, see [log levels](#Log Levels) below.
+For all levels, see "Log Levels" below.
 The toString() method is called on the given object.

 ### ConsoleLogger